Isentia/angular-wysiwyg/README.md

 **textarea-disabled**  |          Disable the buttons and wysiwig area **style-with-css**  |    true/false flag to set style with css or not, default is true if not set
-**enable-obj-resizing**  |          true/false flag to set enable obj resizing or not, default is true if not set
+**enable-obj-resizing**  |          true/false flag to set enable obj resizing or not, default is true if not set **paste-plain-text**  |          true/false flag to set enable interception of paste event and paste in plain text **paste-plain-text-mode**  |          'simple' or 'custom'.
+Simple uses default plain text handling of browser, and ignores linebreaks. custom uses a custom logic and clears out all emojis and tags except br tag

 Buttons
 --------------